marcandrysco/AudioManipProg/README.md

 ### Default Build

 The root directory contains a `configure` script for performing a "default" build.
-Running `make` will recusively build and locally all subdirectories.
-The libraries are installed into `lib` and `include`, and the AmpRT binary is installed into `bin` and executed with the command `bin/amprt`.
+Running `make` will recusively build all subdirectories.
+The libraries are locally  installed into `lib` and `include`, and the AmpRT binary is installed into `bin` and is executed with the command `bin/amprt`.

 ### Manual Build